 Skills and experience

-You'll learn professional laboratory skills required to work in the sector through practical experience in our high-spec teaching labs.
+You'll develop professional laboratory skills through practical experience in our high-spec teaching labs.

 Industrial training year